Small-cell carcinoma

-Small-cell carcinoma, also known as oat cell carcinoma, is a type of highly malignant cancer that most commonly arises within the lung, although it can occasionally arise in other body sites, such as the cervix, prostate, and gastrointestinal tract.
+Small-cell carcinoma is a type of highly aggressive cancer that most commonly arises within the lungs, but can also occasionally arise in the cervix, prostate, bladder, and gastrointestinal tract.
 Compared to non-small cell carcinoma, small cell carcinoma is more aggressive, with a shorter doubling time, higher growth fraction, and earlier development of metastases.

 Small-cell carcinoma is a neuroendocrine tumor, meaning that the cells were originally part of the neuroendocrine system.
 As a result, small cell carcinomas often secrete various hormones, such as adrenocorticotropic hormone or vasopressin.
 The unpredictable hormone secretion of small-cell carcinoma adds additional symptoms and mortality to the aggressive course of the cancer.

 Extensive stage small cell lung cancer (SCLC) is classified as a rare disorder.
 Ten-year relative survival rate (combined limited and extensive SCLC) is 3.5% (4.3% for women, 2.8% for men).
 Survival can be higher or lower based on a combination of factors including stage, age, sex and race.
 While most lung cancers are associated with tobacco smoking, SCLC is very strongly associated with tobacco smoking.

 Types

-Lung cancer
+Small-cell lung cancer

-Lung cancers are broadly divided into non-small cell lung carcinomas (NSCLC), which account for about 80% of cases, and small cell lung carcinomas (SCLC),which contribute about 20% of cases.
+Around 15% of all lung cancers (also called carcinomas) are small-cell lung cancers, and around 85% are non-small-cell lung cancers.
 Small-cell lung carcinoma (SCLC) has long been divided into two clinicopathological stages, termed limited stage (LS) and extensive stage (ES).
 The stage is generally determined by the presence or absence of metastases, whether or not the tumor appears limited to the thorax, and whether or not the entire tumor burden within the chest can feasibly be encompassed within a single radiotherapy portal.
 In general, if the tumor is confined to one lung and the lymph nodes close to that lung, the cancer is said to be LS.
 If cancer has spread beyond that, it is said to be ES.

 Lung cancer is the leading cause of cancer-related deaths worldwide, accounting for the highest mortality rates among both men and women.
 When associated with the lung, SCLC is sometimes called "oat cell carcinoma" due to the flat cell shape and scanty cytoplasm.
 Small cell mesothelioma – an extremely rare subtype of lung cancer – can be mistaken for small cell lung cancer.

 Small-cell carcinoma is most often more rapidly and widely metastatic than non-small-cell lung carcinoma (and hence staged differently).
 There is usually early involvement of the hilar and mediastinal lymph nodes.
 The mechanisms of its metastatic progression are not well understood.